Kevin Sheedy (Australian footballer): Public persona

 Another example of his ability to build up and promote matches was in 1998 when he labelled North Melbourne executives Greg Miller and Mark Dawson "marshmallows", referring to how soft they were.
 This caused a tension between the two camps, and it came back to bite Sheedy when North Melbourne defeated Essendon in a finals match that season.
 After the match, Kangaroos supporters were provided with marshmallows, which they threw at Sheedy.
 Unfazed by this, Sheedy then promoted the rematch in 1999 as the "marshmallow" game.

 Despite Sheedy's typically measured disposition, Sheedy did lose his cool on one occasion in 2000.
 In yet another game against the Eagles, Sheedy was fined $7,500 by the tribunal after making a cut-throat gesture to then-Eagle Mitchell White during the half-time break of the Essendon–West Coast clash in Round 15, 2000, also apparently mouthing the words "You... are... fucked!" to White.

 Sheedy has long been an ambassador for the game throughout Australia, taking it upon himself to promote both the game in general and the Essendon club in particular.
 He has also done a great deal of work with Aboriginal communities in the northern parts of Australia, encouraging young Aboriginal people to take up the game, and being a vocal supporter of anti-racial vilification laws in the game.
 He has also encouraged foreign players to train with his side such as a former American footballer, a skillfully athletic Ethiopian immigrant, and more recently two Japanese try-outs.

 In the build-up to the 2005 International Rules Series, as coach of the Australian side, Sheedy promoted the game by lightheartedly mentioning that supporters could attend the International rules game and be in for a high-scoring clash, or watch the Melbourne Victory game, which was on at the same time, and see a scoreline of "0–0, or 1–0, or 1–1".

 Sheedy visited the United States and Canada in 2007 on a tour of North America as AFL ambassador, attending the USAFL National Championships, and was well received from stateside fans.

 Honours and appointments

 In 1998, Sheedy was made a Member of the Order of Australia.
 In 2019, he was advanced to an Officer of the Order of Australia.

 He received an Australian Sports Medal in 2000 and a Centenary Medal in 2001.

 In 2003, Sheedy was awarded the Anniversary of National Service 1951–1972 Medal for his service as a National Serviceman in the Australian Army between 1969 and 1972.

 He was inducted into the Sport Australia Hall of Fame in 2009.

 Kevin is also a current Australian Apprenticeships Ambassador for the Australian Government.

 Sheedy was awarded an honorary doctorate from Australian Catholic University.

+Cricket

+Sheedy played five first eleven matches of Victorian Premier Cricket with the Richmond Cricket Club in 1977/78.